 - Language: the origin of language, different languages, history of language, speech, and drama

-- Structure: grammar, punctuations, alphabets, semantics, sentence structure, word study, and figures of speech
+- Structure: grammar, punctuation, alphabets, semantics, sentence structure, word study, and figures of speech

 The Fifth Montessori Great Lesson: The Story of Numbers